Long-lived quantum coherence of two-level spontaneous emission models within structured environments

-In this Letter we expose explicitly the link between the asymptotic dynamics of the system and the spectrum structure of the non-Markovian environment for the spontaneous emission model.
-We establish a general functional relationship between the asymptotic excited-state population and the spectral density of the reservoir.
-This enables us to carry on detailed analyses upon how to engineer the spectral parameters optimally to achieve stationary coherent dynamics of asymptotic processes for various reservoirs, e.g., the Ohmic class and the photonic crystal.
-Furthermore, we probe the persistence of quantum correlations--by notions of entanglement and quantum discord--of a two-qubit system undergoing local non-Markovian dissipation.
-The trapping phenomena of the two quantities and their dependence on the spectral densities of the reservoir are displayed.
+In this work we expose explicitly the link between the long-lived coherent population of the system and the spectral density of the reservoir for the spontaneous emission model.
+By exploiting the functional relationship between the asymptotic population and the spectral density, we carry on detailed analyses upon how to engineer the parameters for Ohmic class spectra to achieve optimally the stationary coherent population of the asymptotic process.
+This enables us to characterize further the trapping phenomenon of quantum correlations--by notions of entanglement and quantum discord--in connection with spectral parameters for a two-qubit system undergoing local dissipative channels.

-The model we are considering is composed of three parts: qubits $A$, $B$, and a local environment $E$ coupling with $A$.
-Initially the environment is in the vacuum state and the total system is described as $\rho_{tot}(0)= \rho_{AB}(0)\otimes |\{0_k\}\rangle \langle\{0_k\}|$.
-In the rotating-wave approximation, the interaction between $A$ and $E$ assumes the form

-where $\omega _0$ is the transition frequency between upper and lower levels $|\pm\rangle $ of the binary system $A$ and $\sigma _{\pm }$ are the raising and lowering operators.
-The field modes of the reservoir are described by the creation (annihilation) operators $b_k^{\dagger }$ ($b_k$) with frequencies $\omega _k$ and $g_k$ account for the coupling constants of them with $A$.
-It is known that the time evolution of the reduced density operator of the qubit $A$ is given by \cite{breuer2002}